We’re advancing our first investigational genome editing medicine into the clinic in 2020.

 - ATTR is a progressive and fatal disease that results in systemic failure from the deposition of insoluble TTR protein fibrils into multiple organs, leading to diverse disease manifestations, including peripheral neuropathy and cardiomyopathy.

-- We have led the development of NTLA-2001, which we are co-developing with Regeneron.
+- We lead the development of NTLA-2001, which we are co-developing with Regeneron.

 - NTLA-2002 is Intellia’s development candidate for the treatment of hereditary angioedema (HAE) and is our second in vivo knockout therapeutic candidate.
 We expect to submit an IND or IND-equivalent in 2H 2021.